mohanagolleru/Detect_track/README.md

 ## 🎯 Project Overview

-This project implements a custom object detection and tracking system for identifying specific objects—specifically "Nerf Guns" and "persons"—in video streams.
-The system is built on the powerful **YOLOv8** architecture, leveraging transfer learning to fine-tune a pre-trained model on a custom dataset.
+This project implements a custom object detection and tracking system for identifying specific objects, specifically "Nerf Guns" in video streams.
+The system is built on **YOLOv8** architecture, leveraging transfer learning to fine-tune a pre-trained model on a custom dataset.

-The core goal of this project was to develop a robust system capable of handling real-world challenges such as motion blur, varying lighting conditions, and partial occlusion.
+The core goal of this project was to develop a robust system capable of handling real world challenges such as motion blur, varying lighting conditions, and partial occlusion.
 The final model demonstrates high detection accuracy and is deployed to perform real-time inference on new video data.

 ---

 ### Key Components and Methodology

-This project utilizes a clear, step-by-step methodology to achieve high-performance object detection.

 #### 1. Environment Setup and Library Installation

-The project begins by setting up the development environment and installing necessary libraries.

 * `import os`: Imports the operating system module for file system interaction.
 * `HOME = os.getcwd()`: Sets the `HOME` variable to the current working directory, which is typically `/content` in a Google Colab environment.